 The unique in the scale of the Teutonic state, defensive site on the rectangular plan of 43.3 x 61.5 meters, consisted of a western main house, two side ranges and an eastern block with two square, corner towers flanking the entrance gatehouse, preceded by a moat with a drawbridge.
 In front of it was an irregular, walled outer bailey with the so-called a large house, a gate and a round tower from the beginning of the 16th century.
 The castle was erected on a hill overlooking the town.

 The west wing, or the main castle house, was erected as a three-story building with cellars.
-Its shorter sides were crowned with gothic, pinnacle gables.
+Its shorter sides were crowned with Gothic, pinnacle gables.
 The highest defensive and storage storey was one-space, it was surrounded by a defensive porch.
 The floor, performing representative functions, was covered with stellar vaults.
 Originally, all the rooms there were decorated with colorful polychromes.
 The southern part was occupied by a chapel, equipped with a small altar bay window.
-The middle part was filled with a two-span refectory, and from the north a chamber of the castle administrator with a latrine was located.
+The middle part was filled with a two-bay refectory, and from the north a chamber of the castle administrator with a latrine was located.
 The ground floor was barrel vaulted, only the room located in the north-west corner received a groin vault.
 Probably there was a kitchen.
 The ground floor had mainly storage functions.
 The courtyard was surrounded by timber, two-storied cloisters.

 Side ranges, significantly narrower and lower, were covered with mono-pitched roofs.
 It probably fulfilled economic and residential functions.
 It were connected with the main house by a brick defense porch with a number of shooting holes on the level of the highest storeys.
 In the northern wing, the ground floor rooms had rib vaults, probably there was a kitchen and a brewery.
 A pair of toilets have been preserved on the outside wall of this wing.